Hussam-alwan/SchoolOnline/LAB_5_ORM_JPA.md

 - **Cascade Operations:** How to manage related entity operations automatically
 - **Validation:** How to apply constraints to entities and prevent invalid data persistence
 - **Testing:** How to test repositories and services with @DataJpaTest and @SpringBootTest
+- **Database Schema:** How to manage database schema generation and initialization

 ## Technology Stack